"Boy you're tall! You must be a climber..." -- double-fisted Jolt-Cola-drinking hardcore caver Miles Drake

 ![]() Detail from the old map of what we surveyed.
 Red is our team.
 Yellow is Alderson, Horner and Birkhimer.
 Green is Zimmerman, Pat and Rafi's upper level passage.
 Blue is water. |

+Outside it was snowing, 18 degrees and very dark.
+The time was 11pm and my gear was freezing solid as I walked.
+Awkwardly, everyone stripped it off and climbed into the waiting cars.
+Soon enough we were revived and eating Rafi's amazing chile back in Durbin.
 A good trip though I didn't get to survey as much as I would have liked.
 It's becoming increasingly clear that the farther portions of the cave were only very marginally mapped back in the 60's and we are going to discover a lot of structure not seen on the old map.
 Furthermore, unless a back entrance is discovered, it is going to take a very long time to get all these distant passages fully mapped.
 The Waterfall room where we began surveying on this trip is only half way from the entrance to the rear of the cave and that trip took four hours to accomplish.
 We have a lot of work ahead of us, there is no doubt!

 ![]() The Home Cave | ![]() Neithernor |